yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 ## Similarity ( as quick as ) dont use as  Comparative Degree as

 ## Countable Noun ke sath - few use karo
 ## Uncountable Noun ke sath  - less

 ## HE is a  average student in maths (wrong)

 ## HE is a  student average  in maths (right)

-## Superior , Elder etc - remove er and read this words you cant find them eg eld , sup
+## For  Superior , Elder etc - remove er and read these words you cant find them eg eld , sup

 ## same category ka comparision ho to use ANY OTHER
 ## eg - gold is costlier than any other metals